bhavishya-8/videocall_app_Linux/README.md

 ---

 Feel free to explore and modify the code to suit your needs.
 This video call application can be a starting point for building more complex video communication systems or for learning how video streaming works in Python.

-**Note:** Remember to replace `your_script_name.py` with the actual name of the script file if you decide to save the code in a file and run it.